camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/controllers/tasklist-api-rest-task-controller.md

 ### Save draft task variables

-Complete a task with `taskId` and optional variables.
-Returns the task.
+This API endpoint allows you to save draft variables for a specific task.

 #### Description